-$BE{ME,i,v}$
+- $BE{ME,j,y}$ = Baseline emissions corresponding to the supply of mechanical energy by the project activity to the recipient facility j as per case (2a) and case (2b) described below during the year y (t CO2) - 69.
+Case 1: The baseline emissions corresponding to electricity supplied by the project activity to recipient facilities shall be estimated for each recipient facility in accordance with the case it belongs to as follows: - (a) Case 1a: recipients whose project level electricity consumption is less than or up to the maximum capacity of the existing pre-project equipment at the recipient facility (see equation (4) below); and - (b) Case 1b: recipients whose project level electricity consumption is beyond the maximum capacity of the existing pre-project equipment at the recipient facility (see equation (5) and equation (6) below).

-- = Baseline emissions corresponding to the supply of mechanical energy by the project activity to the recipient facility j as per case (2a) and case (2b) described below during the year y (t CO2) - 61.
-Case 1: The baseline emissions corresponding to electricity supplied by the project activity to recipient facilities shall be estimated for each recipient facility in accordance with the case it belongs to as follows: - (a) Case 1a: recipients whose project level electricity consumption is less than or up to the maximum capacity of the existing pre-project equipment at the recipient facility (see equation (4) below); and - (b) Case 1b: recipients whose project level electricity consumption is beyond the maximum capacity of the existing pre-project equipment at the recipient facility (see equation (5) and equation (6) below). - 62.
-Case 1a: Waste energy is used to generate electricity
+70. Case 1a:

-$$BE{Elec,j,y} = \frac{f{eap} \times f{wem} \times \sum{i} \sum{i} (EG{i,j,y} \times EF{Elec,i,j,y})$$ Equation (4)
+$$BE{EL,j,y} = \sum{i} (EG{i,j,y} \times EF{Elec,i,j,y})$$